daviddwlee84/MachineLearningPractice/Notes/Subject/Anonymous_Microsoft_Web_Data.md

 SVD From Scratch|90%   |165
 SVD From Scratch|80%   |118

-You can get a recommendation result as a table (and also information about how we recommend in percentage)
+You can get a recommendation result as a table and the recommendation score

 e.g.